Conkley/Conkley.github.io/README.md

 # Conkley.github.io

-A little website for information regarding me. </br>Made it in my free time since I was bored.
+A little website for information regarding me.
+Made it in my free time since I was bored. </br>Site was written from scratch, no external libraries like bootstrap, etc (besides font awesome which is just icons).

 # Features
 1. Lovely aussie anthem as the site's audio